yujiri8/yujiri.xyz/argument/philosophy.md

 TITLE The Misrepresentation And Underappreciation of Philosophy NAV Philosophy
 TEMPLATE DEFAULT
-DESC Philosophy is the field of belief about consciousness, and thus is accessible to and important for everyone.
+DESC Philosophy is the field of belief about consciousness, and thus is accesssible to and important for everyone.

 When people talk about philosophy as if it's some kind of academic discipline that you have to "study" and that you can't be expected to engage in if you're not "educated", they demonstrate a complete lack of understanding or appreciation of what philosophy is.